wamp-proto/wamp-proto/CONTRIBUTING.md

 To keep document length manageable we use file includes, so for actual content see the `text` sub-folder.

-For the tooling required to work with this, see the [README file](README.md).
+For the tooling required to work with this, see the [AUTHORING.md file](AUTHORING.md).

 # NOTE WELL